zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/kafka-connect-teq/kafka-connect-teq.md

 ### Prerequisites

-- This lab assumes you have already completed the earlier labs.
+- This laboratory assumes you have already completed the earlier laboratories.
   - Kafka Broker: Confluent Platform 3.3.0 or above, or Kafka 0.11.0 or above
-  - Oracle Transactional Event Queue
+  - Oracle Transactional Event Queues
 - Connect: Confluent Platform 4.1.0 or above, or Kafka 1.1.0 or above
-- Java 1.8
+- Java 1.8+
 - Oracle TEQ JMS 1.1+ Client Jars

 ## **Task 1:** Setup Kafka Connect